tumashu/exwm-x/README.md

 ### Buttons

-Exwm-X add the following **buttons** to mode-line, user can click them to operate application's window:
+EXWM-X add the following **buttons** to mode-line, user can click them to operate application's window:

 1. [X]: Delete the current application.
 2. [D]: Delete the current emacs window.